Cindy Lange-Kubick: UNL microbiologist uses a 30-year-old box of chalk and a concrete canvas

 Hallen-Adams had artistic parents and drew as a girl.
 Now she knits and keeps reptiles as pets and knows so much about fungi that the Poison Control Hotline calls her when someone eats a suspect mushroom.

 “My training is actually fungal biology,” she said Tuesday.

+She teaches food microbiology and all about the bacteria that goes along with it.
 “The good, the bad and the ugly.”
-(Yeast, good.
-Salmonella, bad.
-E. coli, ugly.)
+(Salmonella, bad.
+Yeast, good.
+E-coli, ugly.)

 When she unearthed the chalk, Hallen-Adams was working from home, instead of at her office and lab on Innovation Campus.